Want to know the basics of Web Development and Design? Awesome…

 Note.
 Please keep in mind that everything else we discussed in chapters 1-4 still applies here.
 Even if you go with a site-building solution that’s kind of hands-off, you still need to be careful to make the final product friendly to the users and in tune with everyone’s goals.
 Those site-building tools are exactly that … tools.

 Starting with the ones that are the easiest to grasp:

 The only website platform that advertises during the Super Bowl.

 In short, a very handy solution that can be used by anyone.
 No prior skills required.

 It allows you to build classic websites, blogs, even eCommerce stores we even wrote a review about them.
-The interface and the whole process of using it is pretty easy to grasp, plus the Squarespace guys provide a lot of interesting tutorials.
+The interface and the whole process of using it are pretty easy to grasp, plus the Squarespace guys provide a lot of interesting tutorials.
 Check them out here.

 Honestly, we love WordPress.

 Most of the time, it’s the perfect platform to build a website with.
 It has the perfect balance between complexity and ease of use, and it’s basically endlessly customizable.

 Also, it’s currently the most popular website platform of them all.
 As shared by the creator of WordPress – Matt Mullenweg – WordPress now powers 25% of the entire internet.
 Can all those people be wrong?